sofia-fischer/philo-blog/content/posts/2022-05-14-repository-pattern.md

 draft: false

+description: "Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition following the Repository Pattern"

 tags: ["Development", "Software Pattern", "Laravel"]
 ---

-{{< lead >}} TLDR: Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition {{< /lead >}}
+{{< lead >}} Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition following the Repository Pattern
+{{</lead >}}

 # Scopes are great, but ...